Guides

 2. Using A Link Indexing Service

-Another method you can try to get your backlinks indexed is to use professional link indexing services
+Alternatively, you can get your backlinks indexed by using professional link indexing services

-Unfortunately, these services aren’t free.
-However, they may be your only option if you want to index backlinks hosted on sites that you can’t access via GSC.
-They also have some other pros we’ll mention below.
+They aren’t free, but they may be your only option if you want to index backlinks hosted on sites you can’t access via GSC.
+They also have some other pros we’ll discuss below.

 For now, let’s mention a few popular link indexing services.
 Many people recommend:

-To be completely transparent, we’ve never used these services ourselves — and we do have to say their websites look ill-maintained, if not fishy.
+To be completely transparent, we’ve never used these services ourselves.

-However, as seen above, they do promise end-to-end backlink indexing services, including pinging, creating RSS feeds, XML sitemaps, and additional “secret” services.
+However, they do promise end-to-end backlink indexing services, including pinging, creating RSS feeds, XML sitemaps, and additional “secret” services.

 Still, we suggest you play it safe for starters and test the waters with OneHourIndexing.
-To our knowledge, they’re the only service providers offering a free trial.
+To our knowledge, they’re the only link indexing service provider offering a free trial.

 A free test run invitation by OneHourIndexing